kiruys/kiruys.github.io/gielapp/README.md

 Site shows an overview of items related to the Giel Beelen morning show on 3FM.
 Put together with HTML5, CSS3, and JavaScript (by Kirsten Ruys).
-Tested in Chrome, Safari, Firefox, and iOS7.
+Tested in Chrome, Safari, Firefox, IE11, and iOS7.
 Site is fully responsive: Item tiles, margins, font-sizes, buttons, icons all resize accordingly.

 Getting started:
 ----------------
-Site can be run using a Python server: In Terminal go to 'gielapp' folder and start a server with '$ python -m SimpleHTTPServer'.
+Site can be run using a local webserver.
+An easy way with Python: In your terminal go to 'gielapp' folder and start a server with '$ python -m SimpleHTTPServer'.
 In your favorite browser go to 'localhost:8000'.

 Site is also publicly available at 'http://kiruys.github.io/gielapp/'.

-SASS files are compiled to 'showcase.css' with compass (in Terminal go to 'gielapp/static/scss' and start compass with '$ compass watch').
+SASS files are compiled to 'showcase.css' with compass (in your terminal go to 'gielapp/static/scss' and start compass with '$ compass watch').
+All scss files are combined in 'gielapp/static/scss/_all.scss'.

 Structure:
 ----------